Annyv2/docs/articles/client-platforms/meteor.md

 ### 2. Before getting started

-Create an `.env` file on the root of your application folder, and configure it with your `clientId` and `domain`
+Create an `.env` file on the root of your application folder, and configure it with the following contents:

 ````bash
 # .env file